runtools/run/docs/content/introduction/what-is-a-resource.md

 }
 ```

 You can see that there is an `add` method with two inputs and one output.
 This is the interface of the resource.
-Now, to perform an actual addition, we need an implementation.
+Now, to perform the actual operation, we need an implementation.
 So let's create the `index.js` file as follows:

 ```js
 module.exports = () => ({